Skip site navigation (1)Skip section navigation (2)

 EXTENSION SCRIPT

-The extension functions are provided by a POSIX-compliant shell script
+Extension functions are provided by a POSIX-compliant shell script

-named sff-extfunc, which is installed by default in /usr/lib/sff/
+named sff-extfunc, installed by default in /usr/lib/sff

-or /usr/local/lib/sff/.
+or /usr/local/lib/sff.

 You can easily customize key bindings for extension functions and plug-